-Entrepreneurship and Innovation is one of the tracks of the MSc Business Administration.
+Entrepreneurship and Innovation is one of the tracks of the Master's Business Administration.
 During your Master's you will follow 5 general courses and 3 track-specific courses.
 You will finish with a thesis.
-If you have a fundamental drive to challenge the corporate environment, you can participate in our Honours programme Sustainability.
+If you have a fundamental drive to challenge the corporate environment, you can participate in one of our Honours programmes.

 The purpose of this course is to explore the trends, core concepts, theories, and approaches of business ethics and corporate sustainability.
 The course is divided into a general part and a track-specific part.